thomst08/OctoLight/README.md

 - `Button Press delay (ms)`: This sets a time out for how long a button press is, this is only used if `Light is a button` is enabled.
 	- Default value: 200
-	- Note: This value is in micro seconds
+	- Note: This value is in micro seconds.

 - `Delay Light Off (mins)`: This sets a time out for when the light will automatically turn its self-off in an event
 	- Default value: 5